-As a Bizibuz member you can also download all the extracurricular activity attendance of your child in one handy report.
+As a Bizibuz member you can also download all the extracurricular activity attendance of your child in one handy report as part of the preparation.
+It can act as a portolio for school admission submission.
 Just login, click on your login name and select My courses.
 The attendance report dropdown appears on the right hand side of the screen.

 Don’t forget to incorporate your preferred school’s philosophy when writing a letter on how your child and your family will be a good fit for the school.

 Once you’ve submitted an application, the final step involves interview preparation.
-With interviews taking on different formats these days due to Covid restrictions, it can be even more stressful for both the parents and the children.
 Will the interview be live online, in-person, in a group, recorded submission or something completely different?
 We consulted with Top Schools to answer all your questions on how to ace admissions interviews (Top Schools has a 100% placement record in Hong Kong, stretching back 10 years).

 The first thing to point out about Early Years admissions processes is that there is rarely a formal, one-on-one interview.
 Of course, each school’s approach varies, but the aim of the sessions is for the schools to see the kids in action so that they can assess their abilities and gain an insight into their personalities.
 Whether they do this online via Zoom or in-person depends on the Covid restrictions and whether or not the student is physically in Hong Kong.

 With younger children, this interview/observation is often done using informal activities, much like those they would encounter on a typical day at kindergarten.